syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/dapper.md

 ---
 layout: post
-title: Bind Sql Data in Blazor DataGrid component using Dapper | Syncfusion
+title: Bind SQL Data in Blazor DataGrid component using Dapper | Syncfusion
-description: Learn about consuming data using Dapper from SQL Server using Microsoft SQL Client, binding it to Syncfusion Component, and performing CRUD operations.
+description: Learn about consuming data from SQL Server using Dapper and Microsoft SQL Client, binding it to Syncfusion components, and performing CRUD operations.
 platform: Blazor
 control: DataGrid
 documentation: ug
 ---

-# connecting SQL data into Blazor DataGrid component using Dapper
+# Connecting SQL data to a Blazor DataGrid Component using Dapper

 This section describes how to connect and retrieve data from a Microsoft SQL Server database using [Dapper](https://github.com/DapperLib/Dapper) and [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient/4.8.6?_src=template) and bind it to the Blazor DataGrid component.

-Microsoft SQL Server database can be bound to the Blazor DataGrid component using `Dapper` in different ways (i.e.) using [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource) property, [CustomAdaptor](https://blazor.syncfusion.com/documentation/datagrid/custom-binding) feature and remote data binding using various adaptors.
-In this documentation, two approaches will be examined to connect a Microsoft SQL Server database to a Blazor DataGrid component using `Dapper`.
+Microsoft SQL Server database can be bound to the Blazor DataGrid component using **Dapper** in different ways (i.e.) using [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource) property, [CustomAdaptor](https://blazor.syncfusion.com/documentation/datagrid/custom-binding) feature and remote data binding using various adaptors.
+In this documentation, two approaches will be examined to connect a Microsoft SQL Server database to a Blazor DataGrid component using **Dapper**.
 Both the approaches have capability to handle data and CRUD operations with built-in methods as well as can be customized as per your own.

 **Dapper**

-`Dapper` is an open-source and micro **ORM** (object-relational mapping) product developed by the StackOverflow team.
+Dapper is an open-source and micro **ORM** (object-relational mapping) product developed by the StackOverflow team.
 It is very lightweight and straightforward to use with a project.
 It supports **PostgreSQL**, **MySQL**, **SQL** Server, and other databases.

-`Dapper` extends the [IDbConnection interface](https://learn.microsoft.com/en-us/dotnet/api/system.data.idbconnection?view=net-8.0), which provides an open data source connection supported by the .NET Framework.
-We also have to write queries when using `Dapper`.
-It’s simple to execute a SQL query on a database and have the results mapped to a C# domain class.
+Dapper expands upon the functionality of the [IDbConnection interface](https://learn.microsoft.com/en-us/dotnet/api/system.data.idbconnection?view=net-8.0), which offers a connection to a data source compatible with the .NET Framework.
+Additionally, Dapper facilitates writing queries.
+It simplifies the execution of SQL queries on a database and the mapping of results to C# domain classes.

- `Dapper` can be used to interact with a Microsoft SQL Server database in conjunction with **System.Data.SqlClient**.
+ Dapper can be used to interact with a Microsoft SQL Server database in conjunction with **System.Data.SqlClient**.

 * **Using UrlAdaptor**